-The Classic (previously named basic) interface is simpler and more understandable for beginners or those who like simplicity.
+The Classic interface (previously named basic) interface is simpler and more understandable for beginners or those who like simplicity.
 The dashboard still gives you all the needed options to perform a buy/sell trade.
 It has a simple order book on the left with ‘Buy’ and ‘Sell’ buttons where one specifies the number of tokens to buy/sell or puts a price for which to buy/sell as many tokens.

 The Advanced interface is more or less identical in functionality to what traditional trading platforms look like, with more sophisticated charting tools and advanced order types (such as stop-loss, stop-limit, etc.)

 On Binance, there’s access to more than 500 trading pairs, and when a trade completes it is visible in one’s Binance account balance.
 It is generally advisable to keep funds on the exchange only when and if actively trading, otherwise if just holding an asset long-term with no intentions to trade Binance is not meant as a custodian and one is better off transferring his funds on to an external wallet – ideally, for larger amounts, a cold storage one.

 Watch the video: How to make the most commonly used “limit order” on Binance

 What is a “limit order”?
 A limit order is an order with a specific “limit price,” which means that it will only be executed once the market price reaches the price you set or better.
 Limit orders can be used to trade at lower or higher than the current market price, presuming the market reaches the price you have set.
 However – if you don’t want to wait until the asset’s price reaches a specific level and your “limit order” will be filled – you can always use a “market order” to fill your position instantly with the best current market price.